-To qualify for this exemption, your income must be less than $100,000 a year.
+Your income must be less than $100,000 a year to qualify for this exemption.
 The maximum exemption amount is $10,000.

 Illinois Income Tax

-The total amount of the Illinois Earned Income Credit is 5% of the credit on your federal return.
+The total amount of the Illinois Earned Income Credit is 18% of the credit on your federal return.

 Additional Illinois State Taxes